Chris & Cosey: 2000 to present

 To greet the 21st century, Chris & Cosey became Carter Tutti, celebrating the rebirth with a series of concerts which were documented on the live album LEM Festival October 2003.
 The rebirth was completed by the release of the studio album Cabal later that year.
 Both also appeared as guests on the 2006 Current 93 album Black Ships Ate the Sky.

 Carter and Tutti re-engaged with Throbbing Gristle, which reformed with all four original members for a December 2004 All Tomorrow's Parties festival appearance, and recorded several new studio albums over the following years – TG Now (2004) and Part Two (2007).
 They also performed a short series of concerts in Europe and the United States in 2009, with a rare tour-only release album, The Third Mind Movements.
 (Ostensibly, the few remaining copies were sold via mail-order through the Throbbing Gristle website upon completion of the tour).

 In October 2010 Throbbing Gristle began a European tour; however, several days following the band's first tour date at the Hackney Dissenting Academy, London, Throbbing Gristle's website announced that Genesis P-Orridge was no longer willing to perform with the band, and would return home to New York.
 Chris, Cosey and Peter 'Sleazy' Christopherson finished the tour without P-Orridge, performing under the name X-TG.

 Carter and Tutti performed with Nik Colk Void of Factory Floor at Mute's Short Circuit Festival in May 2011.
 A live album of the show, with an additional studio track, was released as Transverse in 2012, under the name Carter Tutti Void.
+The trio also released f (x) (2015) and Triumvirate (2019).